Rules of the Eurovision Song Contest

-A detailed set of rules and obligations which all participating broadcasters and participants in the annual Eurovision Song Contest (Concours Eurovision de la chanson) must uphold is produced annually ahead of each edition of the international song contest.
-These rules are drafted by the contest organisers, the European Broadcasting Union (EBU), and approved by the contest's Reference Group, and typically outline which songs may be deemed eligible for entry, the format of the contest, the voting system employed to select a contest winner and how the results of this vote are presented to the televised audience, the overall values of the contest, and distribution and broadcasting rights through television, radio and streaming services.
+A detailed set of rules and obligations, which all participating broadcasters and participants in the annual Eurovision Song Contest (Concours Eurovision de la chanson) must uphold, is produced annually ahead of each edition of the international song contest.
+These rules are drafted by the contest organisers, the European Broadcasting Union (EBU), and approved by the contest's reference group.
+They typically outline which songs may be deemed eligible for entry, the format of the contest, the voting system employed to select a contest winner and how the results of this vote are presented to the televised audience, the overall values of the contest, and distribution and broadcasting rights through television, radio and streaming services.

 Since the contest's inaugural edition in 1956, the rules upon which the event has been organised and contested have changed over time.

 General format

-The Eurovision Song Contest is an international song competition held among broadcasting networks representing primarily European countries.
-Each participating broadcaster submits an original song to represent their respective country which is performed on live television and radio and transmitted via the European Broadcasting Union's Eurovision and Euroradio networks, hosted by one of the participating countries in an auditorium in a selected host city.
+The Eurovision Song Contest is an international song competition held among broadcasting networks that are members of the European Broadcasting Union (EBU).
+Each participating broadcaster submits an original song representing their respective country which is performed on live television and radio and transmitted to all of them via the EBU's Eurovision and Euroradio networks, hosted by one of the participating broadcasters in an auditorium in a selected host city.
 Following all entries each participating country casts votes for their favourite performances from the other countries, and the song which has received the most points at the end of the programme is declared the winner.